Wit-K/ChemStudent/theory.md

 ---

 ## 5. Thermodynamics and Kinetics
-A common questions from beginners is why the reaction does not start exactly at the theoretical voltage.
+Why does the reaction does not start exactly at the theoretical voltage?

 ### The Energy Barrier
 Even if you apply enough energy to make the reaction possible, the reaction might still be too slow to measure.
 This is because molecules need to rearrange themselves, bonds need to break, and intermediates need to form.